numba/numba/docs/source/user/parallel.rst

 The current value of this thread local variable is used by all subsequent parallel regions invoked by this thread.
 :func:`numba.set_parallel_chunksize` returns the previous value of the chunksize.
-The current value of the parallel chunk size can be obtained from :func:`numba.get_parallel_chunksize`.
+The current value of the parallel chunk size can be obtained by calling :func:`numba.get_parallel_chunksize`.
 Both of these functions can be used from standard Python and from Numba jitted functions as shown below.
 Both invocations of ``func1`` would be executed with a chunk size of 4 whereas